pH outta wack, science says suppositories

 Yeast infections, also known as vaginal candidiasis, is an overgrowth of fungi that can also be normally present in the vagina in small quantities.
 If those fungi grow out of proportion, they will also cause significant itching and irritation and can also sometimes cause odor.

 Both Yeast and BV infections can compromise the vaginal tissues, leaving a person more susceptible to other infections like sexually transmitted infections.
-It is important that we maintain a normal, healthy vaginal pH for comfort as well as safety.
+It is important that we maintain a normal, healthy vaginal pH balance for comfort as well as safety.

-Boric acid suppositories have been shown to reset the normal pH of the vagina when it is shifting out of balance.
+Boric acid vaginal suppositories have been shown to reset the normal pH of the vagina when it is shifting out of balance.
 I tell my patients who have a history of recurrent yeast or BV to insert one overnight at the first sign of vaginal irritation or odor.
 The molecular structure of boric acid is too large to be absorbed through the vaginal walls, which is why it is not toxic if used in the vagina.
 It would be toxic if swallowed by mouth, SO DON'T DO THAT.
 But vaginally, a suppository will dissolve and make its way out of the vagina, leaving behind the acidic environment that the vagina needs.

 Honey Pot Brand Boric acid also contains tea tree oil and neem oil, both of which are essential oils with antifungal properties.
 Cocoa butter and vitamin E are also present in the suppository for added moisture.
 Boric acid suppositories can also be used to treat BV and Yeast infections, but they often require multiple consecutive nights of use in order to be effective.
 I like the boric acid suppositories mostly for prevention and early reset of rouge vaginal symptoms.